10 Things You Can Do While the Sun is Up to Help You Sleep Better When the Sun Goes Down

 6. Exercise Regularly

-Exercise reduces the incidence of insomnia, decreases snoring and sleep apnea through weight loss, and improves overall restfulness through improved respiration and circulation.
+Exercise reduces the incidence of insomnia, decreases snoring and sleep apnea through weight loss, and improves overall restfulness through improved respiration and circulation, if you don’t know where to start, you can start by seeking help through fitness professional coaching.

 Core body temperature spikes during exercise, then plummets approximately five hours later.
 Coordinating this with the natural rise in body temperature in the morning or the natural drop in body temperature preceding sleep optimizes the onset, quality, and duration of sleep.